 If you hire a specialist you’ll get a myopic view of marketing and branding.
 If she only has experience in social media, she’ll assess your entire branding effort and come up with many creative ways to use social channels.

 Recently I sat in on a presentation by a young man pitching his social media expertise to a non-profit organization.
-With no research, no understanding of the brand or the business model, and no experience to speak of, he was absolutely convinced that $1500 a month in Facebook posts, ads and boosts could – and should – replace every other tactic the client was using.
+With no research, no understanding of the brand or the business model, and no experience to speak of, he was absolutely convinced that the organization should replace every other marketing tactic with social media advertising.

 That’s not the kind of thinking that will take your business to the next level.